kiwanami/emacs-calfw/readme.md

 See the calfw-howm.el code for more details.

 ## History
-- 2015/09/24 ver 1.7 : Fixed bugs and changed maintainer.
+- 2025/09/13 ver 2.0 : Fixed bugs, used standard naming and docs.
+Changed maintainer.
 - 2015/09/24 ver 1.5 : Fixed bugs and added some customize variables.
-- 2015/02/27 ver 1.4 : Introduced cfw:event struct, improved some functions, fixed some bugs.
+- 2015/02/27 ver 1.4 : Introduced calfw-event struct, improved some functions, fixed some bugs.
 - 2011/10/10 ver 1.3 : Improved visual and navigation: multi-line, moving items in a day, diary mode and so on.
 - 2011/07/20 ver 1.2 : Merged many patches and improved many and bug fixed.
 - 2011/07/05 ver 1.0 : Refactored the whole implementation and design.
 Improved UI and views.